 This is a gathering of global leaders from many fields to discuss issues and challenges facing livelihood, global businesses and the economy.

-The theme this year is Shared Norms for the New Reality, reflecting that we live in a world that is becoming increasingly complex and interconnected but also experiencing an erosion of values and principles that undermine public trust in leadership as well as future economic growth and political instability.
+According to the organizers of the summit, the theme for this year is Shared Norms for the New Reality.
+We now live in a world that is not only increasingly complex and interconnected, but also experiencing an erosion of values and principles that undermine public trust in leadership as well as future economic growth and political instability.

-So how can organisations successfully develop their risk profiles?
+So how can organizations successfully develop their risk profiles?